Skip top navigation

 Academic Clemency Appeal (Undergraduate Only)

-Undergraduate students who have been away from Mason for three or more consecutive years are eligible to request academic clemency.
+Undergraduate students who have been away from George Mason for three or more consecutive years are eligible to request academic clemency.
 Clemency allows for up to 16 credits of coursework from previous semesters to be removed from the calculation of their cumulative GPA.
 See the University Catalog, Section AP.5.2.9, for the official policy.

 To request Clemency: